-Parking charges in car parks serving NHS facilities will be outlawed.
+Parking charges in car parks serving NHS facilities will be outlawed for patients or visitors to the facilities.
 Only in cases where there is a serious, demonstrable abuse of parking by motorists not using the facilities will any regimes be permitted to curb such abuse, but these must never include a parking charge.

 Increase awareness and education in attempt to remove the stigma surrounding mental health issues, that should be taken just as seriously as physically health issues.